© Victoria and Albert Museum,

-The first meeting, on Wednesday 13 May, will begin at 7:15 pm.
-We will need to access the meeting by following instructions in an e-mail that Annie has sent out.
-It would be best to join the meeting up to five minutes before the start.
+Each week Annie will send out instructions about how to access the meeting.
+It would be best to join the meeting a couple of minutes or so before the start.
 There is no need to download Zoom software, although there may be advantages in doing so.
-If you haven’t received the e-mail or cannot retrieve it, please contact Annie.
+If you don't receive the e-mail or cannot retrieve it, please contact Annie.

 Requiescant in pace